About

 1980's

 I spent some time growing and learning (still growing and learning), and then, for a time, taught new converts at my church.
-I also spearheaded a successful outreach for girls.

-In 1988, I was led of the Lord to take my Bible and $14 (which was all I had), and make an almost 400 mile round-trip from Georgia to Kentucky...alone.
+In 1988, I was led of the Lord to take my Bible and $14 (which was all I had) and make an almost 400 mile round-trip from Georgia to Kentucky alone.
 It was an impossible amount with which to make the trip, but I trusted God.

 That was it.

-So I went.
+So, I went.

 I simply obeyed.

-Not only did God provide the money I needed to get there and back home again, but the ministry door that opened to me on that trip was powerful and enduring.
+Not only did God provide the money I needed to get there and home again, but the ministry door that opened to me on that trip was powerful and enduring.

 Then the Spirit of the Lord began to deal with me about being ordained.

 I resisted the idea, not wanting to be known as a “Lady Preacher.”
 But God had other plans, and I received counsel from one of my spiritual elders, the one I call my "Beloved Teacher," to submit to having hands laid on me and being sent forth.
+I could submit to that.

-That happened in 1993.
+That was in 1993.

 After I had been sent forth with the laying on of hands, in the early days of my ministry, which I began to call “Hungry Hearts Ministries,” I reached out to my community by holding home Bible studies hosted by others.

-My ministry outreaches have sometimes been unorthodox.
+My ministry outreaches have often been unorthodox.
 I remember being led of the Spirit to attend a watch night service at the local Kingdom Hall.
 That idea would never have occurred to me on my own.
 I knew it came from God.
 It did not make sense to me, but I obeyed.

-The result of that visit, was a relationship I developed with one of the elderly members of that congregation...which led to the writing of my first book, Redemption: Bible Prophecy Simplified
+The result of that visit, was a relationship I developed with one of the elderly members of that congregation, which led to the writing of my first book, Redemption: Bible ProphecySimplified

 I had been praying about something having to do with that relationship, and the answer came in what can only be described as a supernatural, panoramic, vision.
 It happened in a moment of time (I tell about it in the book).
 I immediately grabbed pen and paper and began writing down the understanding of God’s Word I had received in answer to my prayer.